rickhohler/ai-tools/docs/MAINTENANCE.md

 - Are projects using centralized docs?
 - Are project-specific rules well-documented?
 - Do templates need updates?
-- Are journal insights being captured in patterns?

 ## Common Maintenance Tasks